jhpyle/docassemble/_docs/installation.md

 # <a name="webapp"></a>Setting up the web application

-Enable the [Apache]<span></span> [wsgi], [xsendfile], [rewrite], [proxy], [proxy_http], and [proxy_wstunnel] modules, if they are not already enabled, by running the following:
+Enable the [Apache]<span></span> [wsgi], [xsendfile], [rewrite], [proxy], [proxy_http], [headers], and [proxy_wstunnel] modules, if they are not already enabled, by running the following:

 {% highlight bash %}
 sudo a2enmod wsgi
 sudo a2enmod xsendfile
 sudo a2enmod rewrite
+sudo a2enmod headers
 sudo a2enmod proxy
 sudo a2enmod proxy_http
 sudo a2enmod proxy_wstunnel